open-ephys/stimjim/PCB/panels/README.md

 present this buggy behavior. panel-outline.SLDPRT is exported to panel-outline.DXF which is subsequently imported into the KiCAD PCB panel files as a graphic.

+The channel-design.SLDPRT is used to create the silkscreen design for each channel.